chanryc9471/sep11-freedom-project/entries/entry04.md

 I'm in stage 3 of the Engineering Design Process (EDP), which is brainstorming possible solutions.
 Using what my partner and I learned the past months about Kaboom, we were now able to use it to brainstorm and create our platformer game.

 Skills that I have developed in this blog are *collaboration* and *time management*.
 My partner and I collaborated a ton in working on the sprite, coming up with the theme and what the sprites were going to be.
 It was extremely important in this blog that my partner and I manage my time well because we had to accomplish our MVP by a due date.
-For our MVP plan, we plan everything accordingly and with detailed dates to ensure that we wouldn't be procrasinating till last minute.
+For our MVP plan, we planned everything accordingly and with detailed dates to ensure that we wouldn't be procrasinating till last minute.

+My partner and I plan to further progress with our MVP, hopefully having time to add things beyond the requirements.

 [Previous](entry03.md) | [Next](entry05.md)